 The dimensionless spin parameter is a good parameter to quantify the rotation of a halo.
 One often uses the spin parameter defined in \citet{Bullock2001b},

-where $M$, $R$, $V$, and $J$ is the virial mass of the halo, radius, rotational velocity at $R$, and total angular momentum inside $R$.
+where $M$, $R$, $V$, and $J$ are the virial mass of the halo, radius, rotational velocity at $R$, and total angular momentum inside $R$.

-The distribution, the dependence on the halo mass, and the evolution have been studied by a number of works \citep[e.g.][]{Bullock2001b, Bailin2005, Bett2007, Maccio2007, Knebe2008, Maccio2008, Delogu2010, Munoz2010, Wang2010}.
-The spin of galaxy sized halos are well studied by using the results of sufficient resolution simulations.
-However, we do not understand those of dwarf galaxy sized halos.
-The spin distribution of those halos at only high redshifts are studied by the result of high resolution simulation \citep{Knebe2008}.
-Here, we extend the spin distributions at $z=0$ to dwarf galaxy sized halos (down to $10^8 M_{\odot}$) in the same way as the concentration.
+The distribution, the dependence on the halo mass, and the evolution have been studied by a number of works \citep[e.g.,][]{Bullock2001b, Bailin2005, Bett2007, Maccio2007, Knebe2008, Maccio2008, Delogu2010, Munoz2010, Wang2011}.
+The spin of galaxy-sized halos is well studied by using the results of sufficient resolution simulations.
+However, we do not understand those of dwarf-galaxy-sized halos.
+The spin distribution of those halos at only high redshifts is studied by the result of high-resolution simulation \citep{Knebe2008}.
+Here, we extend the spin distributions at $z=0$ to dwarf-galaxy-sized halos (down to $10^8 M_{\odot}$) in the same way as the concentration.

 First, we determine the minimum number of particles in a halo necessary to reliably determine the spin as done for the concentration.
 Figure \ref{fig:m-spin_res} shows the normalized difference of average spin between the CG2048 run and the CG512 run as a function of halo mass.
 We can see that the difference is $\sim 0.05$ for halo mass larger than $8.0 \times 10^9 M_{\odot}$.
 For halo mass less than $8.0 \times 10^9 M_{\odot}$, the difference is large.
-In the CG512 run, a halo of mass $8.0 \times 10^9 M_{\odot}$ contains $\sim 1000$ particles.
-So we conclude that we need $\sim 1000$ particles to reliably determine the concentration.
-For the CG2048 run, the reliability limit is $1.28 \times 10^8M_{\odot}$.